unicode-org/message-format-wg/exploration/text-vs-code.md

 This option is not chosen due to this being somewhat surprising, especially when messages are embedded in host formats that have predefined means of escaping and/or trimming leading and trailing spaces from a value.

+### Start in text, encapsulate code, do not trim

+This is the same as the proposed design, but with two simplifications:

+- No whitespace is ever trimmed.
+- Quoting a pattern with `{{…}}` is dropped as unnecessary.

+With these changes,
+all whitespace would need to be explicitly within the "code" part of the syntax, and patterns could never be separated from statements without adding whitespace to the pattern.